 Directions: The best place to enter is at Armstrong Parkway and Preston Road.
-The homes are beautifully dressed for the holidays.
 The area is bordered by Preston on the east side, Mockingbird to the north, the Dallas North Tollway to the west, and Armstrong Parkway for an entrance.
-It's free to drive through; carriage rides are available for a fee.Continue to 5 of 10 below.
+It's free to drive through; carriage rides are also available for a fee.Continue to 5 of 10 below.

 05 of 10

-Directions: From downtown Dallas: go West on I-30.
-Take the Sylvan exit – turn left (south) on Sylvan.
-Travel about a half a mile on Sylvan to Colorado – go right (west) on Colorado.
+Directions: From downtown Dallas, go West on I-30.
+Take the Sylvan exit and turn left (south) on Sylvan.
+Travel about a half a mile on Sylvan to Colorado, then go right (west) on Colorado.
 Travel another half mile on Colorado to the intersection of Colorado and Lausanne.
 Look for a big traffic triangle at that intersection with five large trees.
-It's a free drive-through display.

 06 of 10

-Christmas in the Square is a computerized light show featuring more than 175,000 lights choreographed to holiday music.
-Visitors can drive, stroll or enjoy a leisurely horse-drawn carriage ride past the shops, restaurants and amazing holiday display around the square.
+Christmas in the Square is a light show featuring more than 175,000 lights choreographed to holiday music.
+Visitors can drive, stroll, or ride in a horse-drawn carriage ride past the shops, restaurants, and amazing holiday display around the square.

-The same snow machines used by Disney create a Winter Wonderland on the sidewalks of Frisco Square.
-There are "snow flurries" every 15 minutes on Fridays and Saturdays throughout Christmas in the Square -- even if it's 75 degrees outside.
-And it's all free.
+The same snow machines used by Disney create a winter wonderland on the sidewalks of Frisco Square.
+There are "snow flurries" every 15 minutes on Fridays and Saturdays throughout Christmas in the Square—even if it's 75 degrees outside.